 In spite of the stress, the responsibility, never having enough time, wrapping gifts until 2 am on Christmas Eve, all other things being equal, I think not.

 What about you?
 Did you have traditions growing up that your children continue today?
 Would you do it differently if you had another go?
-Now that this year’s celebrations are past, are you considering changes to plans for 2017?
+Now that this year’s celebrations are past, are you considering changes to plans for the new year?
 Please share in the comments.